-Thus in 1992 with the help of some local friends interested in wildlife rehabilitation plus the cooperation of the Ontario Ministry of Natural Resources (OMNR), the Bear With Us Sanctuary and Rehabilitation Centre for Bears was formed by Mike McIntosh.
-It began with his first bear in April 1992, a big old blind bear from a zoo in eastern Ontario.
+In 1992 with the help of some local friends interested in wildlife rehabilitation plus the cooperation of the Ontario Ministry of Natural Resources (OMNR), the Bear With Us Sanctuary and Rehabilitation Centre for Bears was formed by Mike McIntosh.
+All began with the first bear in April 1992, a big old blind bear from a zoo in eastern Ontario.
 This bear named Mishoomish remained at Bear With Us until his passing.
 Since its inception, Bear With Us has assisted 530+ orphaned and injured bears return to the wild.
 Bear With Us is a permanent home to a select few bears that cannot return to the wild.

 In 2000 Bear With Us was incorporated as Bear With Us Inc. and became a registered Canadian Charity.

 Mike, Ella and Team do speaking engagements to interest groups such as campers in Ontario Parks, local cub-scout packs as well as schools.
 They offer information allowing people to learn through their presentation “Understanding the Black Bear” is critical to assisting bears and people to coexist .

 Fulfilling the mission: The four primary areas of operation for Bear With Us are:

 1-Black Bear Rehabilitation; orphaned bear cubs and injured bears cared for and returned to the wild in a high state of health.

 2-Bear Sanctuary; various species; A comfortable place to stay for permanent non-releasable bears such as ex-circus bears, zoo excess or illegal pet confiscations.

 4-Conflict Resolution; Assisting people and bears to coexist together.
 Individual consultation with people about how not to encourage or discourage a nuisance bear by removing food attractants, live trapping and relocating individual bears when other potential solutions have been exhausted.

 “Appreciate, view with respect, allow them to exist, to coexist.
 The bear will if we will”. – Mike McIntosh